Cottage Cheese and Spinach Crustless Quiche You’ll Love (Recipe Included)

 Once you’ve mastered the base recipe, it’s time to have some fun with variations.
 This cottage cheese and spinach crustless quiche is incredibly versatile.
 You can easily mix and match ingredients to suit your mood or what you already have in the fridge.

-For more heartiness, stir in some cooked turkey sausage, crumbled bacon, or diced chicken.
+For more heartiness, stir in some cooked turkey sausage, or diced chicken.
 These options work well with the mild flavor of cottage cheese.
 If you’re in the mood for more veggies, chopped mushrooms, zucchini, or red bell peppers bring added color and texture.
 Just remember to cook and drain them first to avoid extra moisture.

 As for cheese, don’t stop at cheddar or mozzarella.
 Try crumbled feta for a tangy bite or shredded Gruyère for a more elegant twist.
 Fresh herbs like parsley, dill, or basil can also brighten things up.
 A pinch of cayenne or smoked paprika adds a gentle kick for spice lovers.